clives/demoKafakAkka/Readme.md

 integration-test: wip -test of the consumer + producer

+### Scala version

+Scala 2.12.x as we have a short timeline, 3.00 if we had more flexilibity on the delivery

 ### Akka

 - typed: no, as the typed actor are still marked as "may change".
 - producer: one main actor as kafka consumer, receiving events from the "devices"
 - consumer: one main actor receiving events from the kafka consumer, updating the devices(one actor per device)

+### Kafka

+we use alpakka from lightbend.
+The other alternative from cakesolutions is not maintenad anymore.

 ###  DB